Setup PHP 7 and Apache on a Raspberry Pi

 So how to get a fresh version of PHP then ?
-Luckily the Debian PHP maintainer hosts a repository with fresh version of PHP and it includes armhf versions too (Note: armv6 support has not been tested, so assume that you need a armv7 based Raspberry Pi!).
-So lets start by adding the repository PGP key:
+Luckily the Debian PHP maintainer hosts a repository with fresh version of PHP and it includes armhf (armv7 only!) versions too.
+Lets start by adding the repository PGP key:

 wget -q https://packages.sury.org/php/apt.gpg -O- | sudo apt-key add -